zhangzhaoweii/Variational-Modal-Decomposition-for-1D-and-nD-signal/README.md

 Simplify the dimension and discard the iteration matrix dimension

 But there are some varieties for multiple-dimension array usage in nD situation

+The modified python file is "simpify_1D_signal.py" and "simpify_nD_signal.py"